Conversion Rate Optimization Stats to Fuel Your Blog Strategy

 Color scheme

-Design serves as the blog’s attire; just as you’d dress well for a job interview to make a positive first impression, your blog design should capture and hold attention, facilitating conversions.
+Design serves as the blog’s attire; just as you’d dress well for a job interview to make a positive first impression, your blog design should capture and hold attention, making conversions happen.

 User Experience and Site Navigation